NamelessMC/namelessmc.github.io/README.md

-# namelessmc.github.io
+# namelessmc.github.io (Outdated)
+### THIS IS NO LONGER THE MAIN SITE FOR NAMELESSMC.

-Offical website of namelessmc
+Offical website of NamelessMC